-PROGRAM NAME Sarasota Virtual School (SVS) Grades 6-8 PROGRAM DESCRIPTION SVS is a Full Time district school.
+PROGRAM NAME Sarasota Virtual School (SVS) Grades 6-8 SVS is a Full Time district school.
 SVS delivers online instruction through contracted Virtual Instruction Providers.
 SVS operates by all District guidelines, policies, and procedures.
 SVS follows the District's Middle School Student Progression Policy.
-SVS students are required to follow the District Attendance Policy.
-SVS follows the District school calendar.
+SVS students are required to follow the District Attendance Policy. • SVS follows the District school calendar.
 Parents must commit to spending at least 2-4 hours per day as a learning coach for their student(s).
-Parents and students must attend an orientation session and/ or personal interview with the SVS Supervisor or designee prior to enrollment.
-Traditional middle school activities such as, but not limited to, a promotion ceremony, are not available for SVS students.
+PROGRAM Parents and students must attend an orientation session and/ or personal interview with the SVS Supervisor or designee prior to enrollment.
+DESCRIPTION Traditional middle school activities such as, but not limited to, a promotion ceremony, are not available for SVS students.
 Students are provided all required text books and necessary resources from the contracted Virtual Instruction Providers; all materials are shipped directly to the students' home from the provider.
 Acceleration of grade levels is not permissible.
 Virtual Instruction Providers post grades at the end of first (mid-year) and second (end of the year) semesters; students and instructional coaches (parent/guardian) can access academic grades/progress 7 days a week 24 hours a day through the student/parent/ guardian accounts that are set up with the selected Virtual Instruction Provider.
+According to section 1002.455, Florida Statutes, students who want to enroll in SVS must meet at least one of the following criteria specified: Spent the prior school year in attendance at a public school in this state and was enrolled and ELIGIBILITY CRITERIA reported by a public school district for funding during the preceding October and February for purposes of the Florida Education Finance Program (FEFP) surveys. • Is the dependent child of a member of the United States Armed Forces who was transferred within the last 12 months to this state from another state or from a foreign country pursuant to the parent's permanent change of station orders.
+Was enrolled during the prior school year in a school district virtual instruction program under Section 1002.45, a K-8 virtual school program under Section 1002.415, or a full-time Florida Virtual School Program under Section 1002.37 (8) (a) of Florida Statutes.
+Has a sibling who is currently enrolled in the school district virtual instruction program and that sibling was enrolled in such program at the end of the prior school year.